 How to get to the Aran Islands

 A picturesque, 40-minute crossing takes you from Rossaveal in Galway to Inishmore, Inishmaan and Inisheer.
-Book in with Aran Island Ferries, an all year round service, and enjoy the fresh sea air and epic views.
+Travel with Aran Island Ferries, an all year round service, and enjoy the fresh sea air and epic views.
 If you’re driving or using the coach service from Galway City, allow an hour for travel time and an extra half hour to check in for your sailing.
 Ferry timetables can change depending on weather conditions so always plan ahead.

-If yours is a flying visit, take a one-day tour with Faherty Tours, departing from Galway City via Rossaveal to Inishmore.
 Alternatively, sail from Doolin in Clare to the Aran Islands.
 Book in with Doolin2Aran Ferries as the cheerful crew share their knowledge and love of the islands.
 Or check out Doolin Ferry and enjoy your journey across the open water.
 If you have time, you can opt to take in the Cliffs of Moher on the way.

 Aran Islands accommodation

 Arrive on Inishmore, the largest of the three islands, and you’ll see the welcoming Aran Islands Hotel (Óstán Oileain Arainn).
 With spectacular views over Kileaney Bay and Kilronan Harbour, it’s a great base to explore the island.
-Stay in one of the hotel’s cosy rooms or book into a stunning Seaview Chalet and wake up to the sound of the Atlantic.
+Stay in one of the hotel’s cosy rooms or book into a stunning seaview chalet and wake up to the sound of the Atlantic.

 A short walk from the ferry terminal, overlooking Frenchman’s beach, experience camping on the Aran Islands.
 Admire the wide expanse of Galway Bay and pitch your tent in the organic grass fields at Aran Islands Camping & Glamping.
 Or choose the luxury of a self-catering glamping unit, complete with a shower, toilet and double bed.
 Cook and eat with fellow guests in the large communal kitchen, this is what you call a unique Aran adventure.

 Across the island at Gort na gCapall, Aran Walkers Lodge is ideal for groups.
 Close to all the sights, this is the perfect place to base yourself for a weekend packed with wonderful walks and hiking adventures.
+This friendly part of Ireland has a fantastic amount of family run guesthouses and B&Bs to choose from - you’re never too far from a home away from home.

 If you’d like to stay on Inisheer, the smallest of the islands, check out Óstán Inis Oírr.
 Take a walk on the beach, order some delicious seafood, and settle in for a live music session.
 Enjoy dinner and an overnight in South Aran Restaurant and Rooms or book into Brú Radharc na Mara Hostel and get to know the locals who can tell you everything there is to know about the islands.